xSardine/AMQ-Stuff/README.md

 Get an URL automatically for all the files in the directory and generate CSS code necessary to add to Elodie's script and have a diaporama as background

 - SpecialCharacterMacro:
-Let you use macro for typing stuff in chat
+Let you use macro for typing stuff